KickFlip: 2025–present: Debut with Flip It, Kick It! and Kick Out, Flip Now!

 On November 21, 2024, during the 2024 MAMA Awards in Los Angeles, JYP Entertainment founder Park Jin-young announced that they are in the "final stages of preparation" for their upcoming boy group, and revealed a silhouetted image of its seven members.
 A day later, JYP announced the name of their new boy group, KickFlip, along with a debut date of January 1, 2025.
 Their debut was later postponed to January 6 as a response to the Jeju Air Flight 2216 crash.
 KickFlip released their first EP Flip It, Kick It! on January 20, alongside its lead single "Mama Said", and following the pre-release single "Umm Great" on January 6.

 On March 18, it was announced that KickFlip would be part of the lineup for Lollapalooza 2025 scheduled for August 2.
 Their second EP, Kick Out, Flip Now!, was released on May 26.
 On September 17, JYP Entertainment announced that Amaru will be suspending his activities for the time being due to anxiety.
 Their third EP, My First Flip, was released on September 22.

 KickFlip won their first music program award with "My First Love Song" on October 1, on Show Champion.

+On December 2, JYP Entertainment announced that KickFlip will hold their first fan concert 'From KickFlip, To WeFlip' at the Blue Square SOL Travel Hall in Yongsan District, central Seoul, on January 17 and 18, 2026.
+A digital single of the same name was then released on January 20, to commemorate the group's first anniversary.

+KickFlip pre-released the single "Twenty" on March 9, their fourth EP My First Kick was released on April 6 alongside the lead single "Eye-Poppin'".